Skip to main content

 Manaqish

-Syrian flatbread topped with za'atar (wild thyme, sumac, sesame seeds), minced beef, or cheese.
-Served as hors d'oeuvres or breakfast, baked in traditional ovens.
+Flatbread topped with za'atar (wild thyme, sumac, sesame seeds), minced beef, or cheese, baked in a traditional oven.
+People eat it at breakfast or as a starter.

 Waraq Inab (Stuffed Grape Leaves)